Montessori Object Permanence Box

 Here are the benefits that your child can reap by doing this activity.

-- It inspires repetition, which is a critical factor in developing concentration in children.
+- It inspires repetition, which is a critical factor in developing concentration and focus in children.

 - A Montessori permanent box helps develop memory.